RAK7289V2/RAK7289CV2 WisGate Edge Pro V2 LoRaWAN Network Server Guide

 After adding the rule for Amazon SNS notification, you should receive a text message when hitting the event.

 Wait for an uplink from the device.
-Here is the message from mobile after sending an uplink message.
+Here is the message from the mobile device after sending an uplink message.

 {